-During this course you’ll learn theory in the classroom in preparation for the Instrument Rating Exam (IREX).
-Then you’ll gain skills during intensive simulator training, a multi-engine endorsement and dual navigation exercises.
+During our course you’ll learn theory in the classroom in preparation for the Instrument Rating Exam (IREX).
+You’ll then gain skills during intensive simulator training, a multi-engine endorsement and dual navigation exercises.
 As part of this course, you’ll receive quality IFR training and attain a Multi-Engine Command Instrument Rating (MECIR) as well as the Diploma of Aviation (Instrument Flight Operations).

-The Multi-Engine Command Instrument Rating (MECIR) course is intended primarily for people who already hold a Commercial Pilots Licence (CPL) and have a minimum of 50 hours’ cross country command time and 10 hours’ night flying time (including 5 hours as pilot in command at night).
+The Multi-Engine Command Instrument Rating (MECIR) course is intended primarily for people who already hold a Commercial Pilots Licence (CPL).

 |Campuses||Box Hill Campus|